pnp/sp-dev-fx-webparts/samples/react-birthdays/README.md

 # React Birthdays Web Part

 ## Summary
-The Birthdays web part show upcoming birthdays in company, the web part read the birthdays from a list that is locate on tenant root site, called "Birthdays".
+The Web Part Birthdays shows the upcoming birthdays in the company, the web part reads birthdays from a list located on the tenant's home site called "Birthdays."

-There are available a Azure Function that get user Birthdays from AAD, this function create a list in Tenant Root Site if not exists.
+There is an Azure function available that receives ADA user birthdays, this function creates a list on the tenant root site, if it does not exist.
-See the local.settings.json for detail of application variavel required.
+See the local.settings.json for details on the required application variable.

-But ypu can sync the Birthday list from LOBS system for example company ERP, HR or other sources.
+But you can synchronize the Birthdays list with other applications eg ERP Systems, HR or other sources

 ![Brithdays Web Part](./assets/birthdays.png)